 However, we will have to pay legal and wedding bills and to this end would encourage you to subscribe to keep us going.
 If we got a flurry of new subscriptions, we’ll be able to buy more shares, attend more meeting and provide a better service overall.

-We have nominated for eight boards so far in what will be Australia’s first taste of true corporate democracy.
+We have run for nine boards so far in Australia’s first taste of true corporate democracy.
 John Howard wants to create popular capitalism so this means some of his big business mates and party donors will face contested board elections for a change.
-Subscribers are being told first via email about the exchanges we’re having with chairmen and the tactics ahead of various meetings.

 We’d love you to be inside the war-room for this process as we plan what to ask the Murdochs, Packers and Lowys of this world.
 This is a privilege that will only go to subscribers who want to read about it on our sister site www.shareowner.com.au or receive early warning emails so sign up now before it goes up from the ridiculous 8.2c a day to the incredibly cheap 15c a day.
 Some suckers such as Crikey are paying $2.20 a day for the Fin Review and often wonder why when The Wall Street Journal only costs US75c.